M64GitHub/SmartHacker/README.md

 # SmartHacker
 Tool to automatically decode unknown SmartMeter data formats via "cypher known plaintext 'attack'" / intelligent brute forcing.
 A QT/GUI driven inspector for working with SmartMeter data.
 Blazingly fast!
+Works on all major platforms: win, lin, OSX

 ## Quick info

 This readme has to be updated.
 The tool allows for
  - decode blocks of SmartMeter data
+ - can read data via serial port
+ - works and tested under windows, gnu/linux, mac OSX
  - automatically finds position of fields "SYSTEM TITLE", "FRAME COUNTER", begin of encrypted data
  - visually displays / highlights the DLMS / COSEM entries in hex data buffers
  - allows to test / find implementations of DLMS / COSEM decoding routines bypassing all layers